elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 - setting rule snoozing
   - uses `POST /alerting/rule/{rule_id}/_snooze` endpoint

-Both of these actions are already possible for prebuilt rules, **so no changes are necessary here.**
+Both of these actions are already possible for prebuilt rules.

+- The Rule Details page should include a text field that lets the user know if the current rules is **custom**, **Elastic prebuilt** and **customized Elastic prebuilt**.

 #### Via the Shared Exception Lists page